-Bestowed with long stretches of white sandy beaches, turquoise blue sea, and rolling verdant valleys in the south, Mauritius is a much sought-after destination among beach and nature lovers.
-But what makes it even more appealing is its diverse culture which one can experience when visiting it.
-Just strolling across the streets, you can spot a Hindu temple, a mosque, a church, or even a pagoda.
-Its 1.2 million population are descendants of the indentured labourers, slaves, and European settlers that once came here.
+Strolling across the streets in Mauritius, you can spot a Hindu temple, a mosque, a church, or even a pagoda.
+Its 1.3 million population are descendants of Indian indentured labourers, slaves, traders, and European settlers that once came here.

-Back in the ancient time, Mauritius is thought to be visited by the Arab sailors during the Middle Ages, as, on an old map dating from 1500, the island was known under the name ‘Dina Arobi’.
+Mauritius was visited by Arab sailors during the Middle Ages, as, on an old map dating from 1500, the island was known under the name ‘Dina Arobi’.
 But thanks to the discovery of a shipwreck by the Dutch who came here after the Portuguese, some historians (Barnwell and Toussaint) argued that the island was probably visited by Phoenician traders.
 And one of the reasons is the discovery of many heavy wax tablets from that ship.
 Interestingly, there were some unknown inscriptions on them.

-Of course, the British didn’t accept the defeat that easily and hence they reinforced their squadron on Ile Bourbon (Reunion Island) under Josias Rowley.
-And in December 1810, under the command of Admiral Albemarle Bertie, the island of Mauritius was invaded and captured.
-And their possession of the island was confirmed by the Treaty of Paris in 1814, but French institutions like the Napoleonic Code of the law were maintained, and the French language was more widely used than English.
+In December 1810, under the command of Admiral Albemarle Bertie, the island of Mauritius was invaded and captured.
+Their possession of the island was confirmed by the Treaty of Paris in 1814, but French institutions like the Napoleonic Code of the law were maintained, and the French language was more widely used than English.